saiprasad2k6/cs-os-fundamentals/os/notes/02-round-robin-threads.md

   - [Reading List](#reading-list)
 ## Round Robin

-> Round-robin (RR) is one of the algorithms employed by process and network schedulers in computing.
-As the term is generally used, time slices (also known as time quanta) are assigned to each process in equal portions and in circular order, handling all processes without priority (also known as cyclic executive).
-Round-robin scheduling is simple, easy to implement, and starvation-free.
-Round-robin scheduling can be applied to other scheduling problems, such as data packet scheduling in computer networks.

-One of the major problems with SRTF is that it can lead to starvation.
+One of the major problems with SRTF (Shortest Remaining Time First) is that it can lead to starvation.
 This is because a process with a long burst time can be starved of CPU time.
-Often the requirement is to have a scheduling algorithm that is fair to all processes so that all processes are progressing and they have lower waiting times.
+> The requirement is to have a scheduling algorithm that is fair to all processes so that all processes are progressing and they have lower waiting times.
 This is where Round Robin scheduling comes in.

-Round Robin scheduling is a preemptive scheduling algorithm.
+Round Robin scheduling is a <u>preemptive scheduling algorithm</u>.
 This means that the scheduler can preempt a process and give the CPU to another process.
+* It is one of the algorithms employed by process and network schedulers in computing.
+* It is simple, easy to implement, and starvation-free.
+* It can be applied to other scheduling problems, such as data packet scheduling in computer networks.

+Scheduling is done after a time slice. * <u>Time slices</u> (also known as time quanta) are assigned to each process in equal portions and in circular order, handling all processes without priority (also known as cyclic executive).
-This is done after a time slice.
-The time slice is the amount of time a process is allowed to run before it is preempted.
-The time slice is usually a small value like 10ms.
-This means that a process is given 10ms of CPU time and then it is preempted and another process is given 10ms of CPU time.
-This is repeated until all processes have been given CPU time.
-This is called Round Robin scheduling because the CPU is given to each process in a round robin fashion.
+* The time slice is the amount of time a process is allowed to run before it is preempted.
+* The time slice is usually a small value like 10ms.
+* This means that a process is given 10ms of CPU time and then it is preempted and another process is given 10ms of CPU time.
+* This is repeated until all processes have been given CPU time.
+* This is called Round Robin scheduling because the CPU is given to each process in a round robin fashion.

 ### Algorithm